 (c) The records of juvenile probation officers are records of the court for the purposes of this subdivision.
 This subdivision applies to all proceedings under this chapter, including appeals from orders of the juvenile court.
 The court shall maintain the confidentiality of adoption files and records in accordance with the provisions of laws relating to adoptions.
 In juvenile court proceedings any report or social history furnished to the court shall be open to inspection by the attorneys of record and the guardian ad litem a reasonable time before it is used in connection with any proceeding before the court.

 An attorney representing a child, parent, or guardian ad litem in a proceeding under this chapter shall be given access to records, responsible social services agency files, and reports which form the basis of any recommendation made to the court.
-An attorney does not have access under this subdivision to the identity of a person who made a report under section 626.556.
+An attorney does not have access under this subdivision to the identity of a person who made a report under chapter 260E.
 The court may issue protective orders to prohibit an attorney from sharing a specified record or portion of a record with a client other than a guardian ad litem.

 In a county in which the county attorney refers children who are in need of protection or services to community programs, the county attorney may provide a community program with data on a child who is a participant or being considered for participation in the program.